EventFlow: Forecasting Temporal Point Processes with Flow Matching: Experiments

 \subsection{Forecasting Event Sequences}

-We first evaluate our model on a multi-step forecasting task.
+\looseness=-1 We first evaluate our model on a multi-step forecasting task.
 We set a horizon $\Delta T$ for each of our real-world datasets and seek to generate event sequences in the range $[T_0, T_0 + \Delta T]$ for some given $T_0$, conditioned on the history $\HH_{T_0}$.
 Up to a shift, this means we are taking $\TT = [0, \Delta T]$.
 At training time, we uniformly sample $T_0 \in [\Delta T, T - \Delta T]$.
 At test time, we sample 50 values of $T_0$ for each test set sequence.
-We then forecast the sequence in $[T_0, T_0 + \Delta T]$ and compute the distance \eqref{eqn:sequence_distance} between the ground-truth and generated sequences.
+We then generate one forecast for the sequence in $[T_0, T_0 + \Delta T]$ and compute the distance \eqref{eqn:sequence_distance} between the ground-truth and generated sequences.
 We note that the distance in Equation \eqref{eqn:sequence_distance} is computed using $T_0 + \Delta T$ rather than $T$ as the maximum event time, as using $T$ would result in a distance which is sensitive to the location of the forecasting window.
 We further normalize Equation \eqref{eqn:sequence_distance} by $\Delta T$.
 This overall approach is similar to that of \citet{ludke2023add}.
 For all datasets, the sequences are split into train-validation-test sets, and all metrics are reported on the held-out test set.

 We report the results of these experiments in Figure \ref{fig:sequence_distance_results}.
-Our proposed \texttt{EventFlow} method obtains the lowest average forecasting error across all datasets, achieving an error which is \textbf{20\%-53\% lower} than the nearest baseline.
-Given that the non-autoregressive models (\texttt{EventFlow}, Add-and-Thin) consistently outperform the autoregressive baselines, this is clear evidence that autoregressive models can struggle on multi-step predictions.
-This is especially true on the Reddit-C and Reddit-S datasets, which exhibit long sequence lengths.
+Our proposed \texttt{EventFlow} method obtains the lowest average forecasting error across all datasets, achieving an error which is 20\%-53\% lower than the nearest baseline.
+Given that the non-autoregressive models (\texttt{EventFlow}, Add-and-Thin) typically outperform the autoregressive baselines, we see clear evidence that autoregressive models can struggle on multi-step tasks.
+This is especially true on Reddit-C and Reddit-S which exhibit long sequence lengths.